kaioto1/kaioto1/README.md

 <h2>👋 Hi, I’m @kaioto1 </h2>
-<p>I’m a passionate about crafting aesthetically and functionally pleasing digital experiences.</p>
+<p>I’m passionate about crafting aesthetically and functionally pleasing digital experiences.</p>

 <!---
 kaioto1/kaioto1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.